Recommended IFLS Policies for ILL–Library as Borrower

 IFLS will not refer requests for materials published/released in the last four months outside of the IFLS system.

-Requests for renewals of ILL materials are discouraged, but completely at the discretion of the lender.
+Requests are at the discretion of the lender.
 Many libraries will renew if you request via WISCAT or call directly.
 IFLS can renew materials from MORE libraries.